 - Parents and Guardians:

-- Parents are encouraged to register their children only at registered and approved camps.
+- Are encouraged to register their children only at registered and approved camps.

 Click here to access the online camp registration form.